 - The school must be organized as a for-profit or not-for-profit corporation in the State of Florida.

 - The school must offer elementary, middle school, and/or secondary programs.
 FCIS does not accredit post-secondary institutions.

 - If the school has programs for 2-, 3-, 4- and/or 5-year-olds, those programs must be part of an overall elementary program that extends through at least 3rd grade.
-Schools that serve students only in grade 2 and below are eligible for membership in the Florida Kindergarten Council.
+Schools that serve students only in grade 2 and below are not eligible for membership.

 - The school must not discriminate in admission or employment on the basis of race, religion, national or ethnic origin and must follow fair employment practices.

 - The school must have a written philosophy that guides the school's programs and operations.